seanmtracey/cloudflare-todo-tutorial/README.md

 This tells the Wrangler that the Worker generated for this file will handle a dynamic route - that is, a route which will allow us to match sections of a URL with parameterized segments.

 For example, we could trigger this Worker with both `/api/get/foo` and `/api/get/bar`, or any other value in that section in the URL.
-The value of this segment will then be available for us to respond to in the Worker when it's triggered, so we can change our response depending on the route that the Worker is being triggered on.
+The value of this segment will then be available for us to manipulate in the Worker when it's triggered, so we can change our response depending on the route that the Worker is being triggered on.

 In our case, we're going to have the last section of our URL be the key that we want to access from KV `/api/get/<KV_KEY>`.

+You can find out more about dynamic routing [here](https://developers.cloudflare.com/pages/platform/functions/routing/).

 #### Coding our /api/get Worker